Manage User Sync Rules

 - In the "Products" section, check the box(es) to enable the product(s) to assign to these users within your selected directory group.

 - If this directory group will not have admin or manager privileges, move on to Step #6.
-If this directory group will receive admin or manager privileges, check the box to enable the "Administrator for this Account" option.
-Next, you can choose from the following options:
+Otherwise, check the box to enable the "Administrator for this Account" option, then choose 1 of the following options:

-- Click to select one of your customized Welcome Email templates.
-Once selected, you can optionally choose from Preview, Edit, or Delete.
+- A customized Welcome email template.
+Once selected, you can choose from Preview, Edit, or Delete.

 - Click Create New Template to make a new one – if selected, you will continue to remain on the same page and keep your changes thus far.